 The game of hopscotch becomes rigid and challenging as the shattering effects of war and patriarchy are illuminated in each step of a young girl’s journey.

-Standing in Manzanar meant standing at the intersection of these histories of aggression.
-It meant confronting the grief, anger, and betrayal embedded in the land beneath our feet.
+While previous projects explored Carl Jung’s unconscious “shadow self” on a personal level, this project looks at the collective shadows of the U.S., confronting the grief, anger, and betrayal embedded in the land beneath our feet.
 What is denied does not disappear; what is buried must surface.
 What would it take--and what would it mean--for the U.S. to face its shadows?
-Tracing my own shadow with the searching words of Afghan American poet, Sahar Muradi, I began to explore this question.

 HD Video, 6:05, 2017